-As this report outlines, Chicago’s tap water meets or exceeds all standards set by the U.S. Environmental Protection Agency for safe, clean drinking water.
-This report, issued annually, details information on only the results above detection limits for annual certified testing of Chicago’s drinking water.
-Included is a glossary of terms so that you understand exactly what the findings mean.
+Once again, Chicago’s tap water has met or exceeded all standards set by the U.S. Environmental Protection Agency for safe, clean drinking water.
+This annual report details information on results above detection limits for annual certified testing of Chicago’s drinking water.

-The City of Chicago Department of Water Management (DWM) continues to deliver almost one billion gallons daily of clean drinking water to residents of Chicago and the surrounding suburbs.
-In order to minimize any contaminants- including lead- in our water, DWM keeps our water clean by:
+The City of Chicago Department of Water Management (DWM) purifies and delivers almost one billion gallons of clean drinking water to residents of Chicago and 120 suburbs every day.

-- Using corrosion control in our water to minimize the risk of contaminants leaching from plumbing;
+- Using corrosion control in our water to minimize the risk of contaminants- including lead- leaching from plumbing

-- Distributing complete instructions for flushing water through plumbing to residents and businesses whenever there is any water infrastructure work being done in the vicinity; and
+- Offering free water pitchers and six cartridges that are NSF-certified to remove lead and providing complete instructions for flushing water through plumbing to residents and businesses where there is water infrastructure work being done in the vicinity

-- Offering free residential water testing by a certified laboratory.
+- Offering free residential water testing by an independent certified laboratory.